Catholic ecumenical councils: Second Vatican Council

 The general sessions of the council were held in the autumns of four successive years (in four periods) 1962 through 1965.
 During the other parts of the year special commissions met to review and collate the work of the bishops and to prepare for the next session.
 Sessions were held in Latin in St. Peter's Basilica, with secrecy kept as to discussions held and opinions expressed.
 Speeches (called interventions) were limited to ten minutes.
 Much of the work of the council, though, went on in a variety of other commission meetings (which could be held in other languages), as well as diverse informal meetings and social contacts outside of the council proper.

 Those eligible for seats at the council were 2,908 men, referred to as council fathers, including all bishops around the world, as well as many superiors of male religious orders.
 In the opening session 2,540 took part, making it the largest gathering in any council in church history.
 (This contrasts with Vatican I, where 737 attended, mostly from Europe.)
 Attendance varied in later sessions from 2,100 to over 2,300.
 In addition, a varying number of periti (Latin for "experts") were available for theological consultation—a group that exercised a major influence as the council went forward.
 Seventeen Orthodox Churches and Protestant denominations sent observers.
 More than three dozen representatives of other Christian communities were present at the opening session, and the number grew to nearly a hundred by the end of the 4th council session.

-Current Canon Law about Ecumenical Councils
+Canon law concerning ecumenical councils

 The rules and practices concerning ecumenical Councils have varied over the centuries.
-Many of the earlier Councils were not subject to the rules currently in force, but were accepted as ecumenical by the practice of the time.
+Many of the earlier Councils were not subject to the rules currently in force, but were accepted as ecumenical due to the practice of the time.
 Today an ecumenical council can be convoked only by the Pope, but the first eight councils (from the 4th to the 9th century) were convoked by the Christian Roman Emperor.
 Bishops are always the primary participants at councils, but a variety of other people have attended different Councils: for instance 800 abbots – outnumbering the bishops -- and some secular rulers took part in the Fourth Lateran Council (1215).
 Today, the Pope decides on the matters to be discussed and the procedure to be followed at an ecumenical council, but at all councils except the last two (Vatican I and II), these were decided by the assembled bishops.